Computer Support Scams

 I'm calling from Microsoft…

-Any phone call from a “technical support” person saying that you have a problem with your computer is a SCAM!
-Just hang up.
+An unsolicited phone call from a “technical support” person about a problem with your computer is a SCAM!

 You might wonder if the call is real and there is a problem with your computer.

-Remember, they called you to tell you about a problem you weren't experiencing.
+Remember, they called you to report a problem you weren't experiencing.

 The number in the error message doesn't belong to Microsoft or any legitimate company.
 Error messages should never contain a phone number.